geekusa/combined-feature-classifier/README.md

 _Investigate Ngram Word Cloud_
 ![investigate_counts](PROJECT_FILES/IMG/investigate_wc.png)

 Next I moved onto exploring the data features that were not text.
-Here is where a SOC analyst may spend a decent amount of time, under the hood of the email able to see the secrets it is hiding.
+I created a new Splunk dashboard to make exploration easier, repeatable, and as just a landing space for all thoughts in one plase ([xml for the Splunk dashboard here](https://github.com/geekusa/combined-feature-classifier/blob/master/SPLUNK_CONTENT/EDA_dashboard.xml)) Here is where a SOC analyst may spend a decent amount of time, under the hood of the email able to see the secrets it is hiding.
 Changing these into numeric features often resulted in the length of something, quantity of something occurring (along with the unique quantity of something occurring) and whether or not an email has some feature or not.

 One feature that immediately stood out to me and was a bit surprising at first was the length of the body from the email.
 ![body_subject_len](PROJECT_FILES/IMG/body_subject_len.png)